For diehard, 12-months-a-year football fans, that date needed no explanation.

 That was the date when teams could release high-priced veterans while minimizing the immediate salary cap impact.
 For instance, for a player with three years left on a five-year deal that included a $10 million signing bonus, the remaining prorated amount of that bonus ($6 million; or $2 million for each season remaining) could be spread out over the current salary cap and the next season's cap rather than having the whole amount dumped onto that year's salary cap.

 Tuesday, however, will come and go with nary a whimper.
 By opting out of their agreement with the players union, the teams ushered in an uncapped season.
-Thus, there's no reason for teams to dump salaries on Tuesday — which means there won't be any big names made available to teams like the Packers, who could use a veteran outside linebacker to at least provide depth.
+Thus, there's no reason for teams to dump salaries on Tuesday — which means there won't be any big names made available to teams still looking for veteran help to fill a need that regular free agency and the draft couldn't plug.

 However, the June 1 date lost its magic long ago for numerous reasons, mainly that most teams have become so adept at managing their salary cap that they can afford to absorb a bad contract or two.
 Plus, another reason for June 1 cuts — the date of roster bonuses kicking in — disappeared when agents began making those bonuses due in March.
 Thus, those decisions already have been made.

-According to the free agent transactions provided to Packer Report by The Sports Xchange, only 51 unrestricted free agents have changed hands this year.
+According to the free-agent transactions provided by The Sports Xchange, only 51 unrestricted free agents have changed hands this year.
 Exactly double that number signed with a new team in the first three weeks of free agency in 2009 alone.